 What you need to do is focus on the content type that you are comfortable producing; the content that you love to create and that resonates with your target audience.
 Overall, it is perfectly okay to dislike (and not do) certain types of content.

-Now let me be clear – I’m not talking about steering clear of producing content that you hard or difficult to create – I’m all for pushing yourself outside of your comfort zone.
+Now let me be clear – I’m not talking about steering clear of producing content that you find hard or difficult to create – I’m all for pushing yourself outside of your comfort zone.
 I’m talking about the content that makes your stomach churn.
 I get that it’s super easy for me to sit here and tell you the types of content that will work in terms of current algorithms but I also get that it’s not that simple out there in the real world.

 For some, the thought of sitting down and punching out a 500 word blog post every week is hell on Earth.
 For others, sharing the ins and outs of your journey with Instagram Stories might seem akin to having teeth pulled.
 And then for others, the idea of live video makes them want to crawl into a corner and hide.
 You need to know that it’s all fine…we are all different and we just need to be gentle with ourselves and find what is right for us and our online presence.